Khmer language: Verb phrase

 Different senses of future action can also be expressed by the use of adverbs like "tomorrow" or by the future tense marker //nɨŋ//, which is placed immediately before the verb, or both:

 Imperatives are often unmarked.
 For example, in addition to the meanings given above, the "sentence" //tɨw// can also mean "Go!".
 Various words and particles may be added to the verb to soften the command to varying degrees, including to the point of politeness (jussives):

 Prohibitives take the form "//kom// + verb" and also are often softened by the addition of the particle //ʔəj// to the end of the phrase.

 Questions

 There are three basic types of questions in Khmer.
 Questions requesting specific information use question words.
 Polar questions are indicated with interrogative particles, most commonly //teː//, a homonym of the negation particle.
 Tag questions are indicated with various particles and rising inflection.
 The SVO word order is generally not inverted for questions.

 In more formal contexts and in polite speech, questions are also marked at their beginning by the particle //taə//.

 Passive voice

-Khmer does not have a passive voice, but there is a construction utilizing the main verb //trəw// ("to hit", "to be correct", "to affect") as an auxiliary verb meaning "to be subject to" or "to undergo"—which results in sentences that are translated to English using the passive voice.
+Khmer does not have a passive voice, but there is a construction utilising the main verb //trəw// ("to hit", "to be correct", "to affect") as an auxiliary verb meaning "to be subject to" or "to undergo"—which results in sentences that are translated to English using the passive voice.